Ryuku72/06WeatherDashboard/README.md

 As always time runs out and you got to move on.

 Note: very minor media queries as bootstrap did a lot of heavy lifting here and the website is simple.
+Used CSS grid for mobile phone use.
+Very nice!

 <a name="extra">